Does My Fitness Pal Work?

 My Fitness Pal can Help You Lose Weight

 If you are serious about wanting to lose those extra pounds, then get a good scale and start using My Fitness Pal.
 It isn't a miracle cure.
 It is a reality check which makes you realize how many calories you are putting in your mouth compared to how many calories you are burning.
 I started using My Fitness Pal in Sept.
-2011 and by Dec.
-2011 had lost 15 lbs.
+2011 and by that December I had lost 15 lbs.
 I lost another 5 lbs. in the next 3 months and kept it off for a year.

-Update 2016: Over five years after my weight loss journey began and I'm maintaining my weight loss.
+Update 2017: Over six years after my weight loss journey began and I'm maintaining my weight loss.
 I feel much better and healthier than I did in 2011 and I know now that I can keep the weight off for life even in the midst of difficult schedules and stressful circumstances.
-My health and mobility is much better.
+My health and mobility are much better.
 In 2011, I was able to do water aerobics.
 As I lost weight, I began to be able to do a stationary bike.
 Now I walk, do the elliptical machines and weights.
 I'm so happy to be able to do more with my family.

 You can lose weight too.
 Both Naturally Slim (which is about when and how you eat) or My Fitness Pal (calorie counting and exercising) are terrific programs.
 Read my review of Naturally Slim, along with this review and I'm sure you will find a program which works for you.